Principles underlying financial statement reporting and notes

 Goodwill and fair value adjustments from acquisitions of foreign companies are treated as receivables and liabilities of these foreign companies and are translated at the closing rates prevailing on the balance sheet date.

 Cash and cash equivalents

-VP Bank Group subdivides the financial instruments, to which traditional financial assets and liabilities as well as equity capital instruments also belong, as follows:
+VP Bank Group subdivides the financial instruments, to which traditional financial assets and liabilities as well as shareholders’ capital instruments also belong, as follows:

-financial instruments to be recorded over the income statement (“fair value through profit or loss” (FVTPL)) – “trading portfolios” and “financial instruments at fair value”
+Financial instruments to be recorded via the income statement (“fair value through profit or loss” (FVTPL)) – “trading portfolios” and “financial instruments at fair value”